Ike Ugbo scores on Genk debut against Anderlecht

 Thanks to this win, Genk now occupy the fourth position in the Belgian topflight log having accrued ten points from six points played so far.

-Onuachu – who now boasts three goals in all competitions this season - is expected to fly down to Nigeria on Monday to join Gernot Rohr’s Super Eagles who will face Liberia and Cape Verde in September’s World Cup qualifiers.
+Onuachu – who now boast three goals in all competitions this season - is expected to fly down to Nigeria on Monday to join the Super Eagles who are will face Liberia and Cape Verde in September’s World Cup qualifiers.